timborn/SWR-Protector/README.md

 to look at.

-V2.0 now includes the "George Option", an optional alarm so you can hear when your radio has been shut off my the SWR Protector.
+V2.0 now includes the "George Option", an optional alarm so you can hear when your radio has been shut off by the SWR Protector.